The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Can seniors with dementia use a cell phone?

 Yes.
 Seniors with dementia can learn how to use a cell phone with some practice.
 But the device has to be easy to use.
-Caregivers should make sure privacy settings are in place to protect against common forms of senior fraud, like spam emails, fake websites, and robocalls.
+Caregivers should make sure privacy settings are in place to protect against common forms of senior fraud, such as spam emails, fake websites, and robocalls.

 -